JuliaMeee/mthesis-distributed-provenance-search/README.md

 <h2>Project structure:</h2>

-`/bundle-search`: implementation of <b>bundle-searcher</b> service that should represent a provenance controller and can answer search queries for individual bundles in storage of this provenance controller.
+`/bundle-search`: implementation of <b>bundle-searcher</b> service that should represent a provenance controller and can answer search queries about individual bundles in storage of this provenance controller.
-`/distributed-provenance-search`: implementation of <b>prov-traverser</b>
+`/distributed-provenance-search`: implementation of <b>prov-traverser</b>.
-`/prov_storage`: implementation of provenance storage from https://github.com/GajdosDavid/distributed-provenance-system
+`/prov_storage`: implementation of provenance storage and trusted party from https://gitlab.fi.muni.cz/xmojzis1/provenance-system-tests.
-`/trusted_party`: implementation of a third trusted party from https://github.com/GajdosDavid/distributed-provenance-system
 `/setup`: has sripts and data for demo setup.

 <h2>Setup:</h2>